rurban/Perfect-Hash/README.md

     - \-switch

         This is similar to -pearson8 only recommended for small dictionary sizes < 256.
-Generates a nested switch table first switching on the size and then on the keys.
+Generates a nested switch table, first switching on the size and then on the keys. _Probably optimized on word-size sse ops_

     - \-pearson